scalatra/scalatra-website/guides/views/twirl.md

 "layouts" and "views" is erased.
 - Twirl simply embeds Scala in arbitrary text, whether that text is HTML, JSON, XML, or anything else.
 There is no new language to learn.
+- When you use Twirl, the compiler can check type errors *within* a template, but unlike Scalate it can also check that templates are being passed the right parameter types.

 ### Disadvantages of Twirl